speakeasy-api/speakeasy-rust-sdk/README.md

 }
 ```

-The `Masking` function takes a number of different options to mask sensitive data in the request:
+The `Masking` struct can be set with a number of different options to mask sensitive data in the request:

 - `masking.with_query_string_mask` - **with_query_string_mask** will mask the specified query strings with an optional mask string.
 - `masking.with_request_header_mask` - **with_request_header_mask** will mask the specified request headers with an optional mask string.